Welcome Centre for international visiting scientists and doctoral candidates

 cancel.
 The notice periods can be very different.

-- Before you leave, you must deregister at your citizens' registration office.
+- Before you leave the country, you must deregister at your local citizens' office; you can deregister abroad online in Kassel.

-- Also remember to deregister from the broadcasting fee.
+- Please also remember to deregister from the broadcasting fee.
 You can find information here: Deregistration

 - Deregister your children from kindergarten and/or school.